 Find User’s last logon time using CMD

-Method 3 – PowerShell Command to find User Last Logon time
+Method 3: Find User Last Logon time using PowerShell

 You can find the user logon date and time using PowerShell command.
 You can run the below command either on a domain controller or a member server.